 More than 23 million Americans across the country have limited or no access to fresh produce, dairy, meats and seafood.
 One of the contributors to these so-called “food deserts” is the lack of local freight infrastructure to distribute fresh food to markets.
 The Grant Program for Transporting Healthy Food offers grants up to $10,000 to local government and nonprofit entities that distribute fresh, local foods in 22 states where CSX operates.
 These grants are used to address gaps in local food distribution by providing funds to enhance delivery capabilities with support for a range of activities related to transportation, such as:

 - acquiring refrigerated vehicles for direct delivery to markets;

 - financing “veggie vans” to bring fresh food to isolated communities;

 - providing better access to food hubs or other sites where produce, dairy, seafood and meats can be stored safely for distribution; and

 - purchasing produce boxes and cold storage bins to keep unsold food fresh for the next day’s farmers market or wholesale purchase.

-In West Virginia, CSX and The Conservation Fund are working with the state’s Department of Agriculture to provide coupons and vouchers to thousands of children and families to help make locally-grown fresh foods more convenient for purchase, and give them hands-on training on how to cook, store and prepare seasonal fruits and vegetables.
-The West Virginia program also offers financial assistance for mobile and school-based farmers markets, as well as classes on vendor recruitment, customer service and basic accounting to assist with the long-term viability of the farmers markets.
+In West Virginia, CSX and The Conservation Fund worked with the West Virginia Extension and Mingo County Diabetes Coalition to provide coupons and vouchers to thousands of children and families to help make locally-grown fresh foods more convenient for purchase, and give them hands-on training on how to cook, store and prepare seasonal fruits and vegetables.
+The West Virginia program has also offered financial assistance for mobile and school-based farmers markets, as well as classes on vendor recruitment, customer service and basic accounting to assist with the long-term viability of the farmers markets.